The Seed of Worship

 As I stepped into this replica in Arkansas, I began to realize the holiness of God, the true depth of His spirit and how He wanted to connect with me.
 Patty planted a seed in me to understand the Old Testament.
 That planted seed took root, and I began to pour through the scriptures and realized the entire Bible is one story pointing to Jesus.
 I could not get enough.
 The seed began to produce seeds of its own as I began leading a group of women through the process of reading and discussing the Bible, from beginning to end.

 Seeds of Hope

-Then, in my broken years when I struggled to breathe, Patty invited me to the high peaks of the Adirondack mountains.
-She gathered groups of women each year for five years, and we bagged a few peaks together.
-I would lead women in lessons about life, God, the beauty of surrender, and the cost of obedience.
-In my brokenness, Patty planted new seeds into my fertile heart.
-Seeds of hope.
+Then, in my broken years when I struggled to breathe, Patty invited me to the high peaks of the Adirondack mountains to teach a group of women about God’s love.
+We made it to the heights of a few mountain peaks together and we studied God’s word.
+In my brokenness, Patty planted new seeds into my fertile heart; this time they were seeds of hope.
 Her belief in God’s power invited me into a place of intimacy and ministry where my vulnerability brought healing into the lives of others.
-Those seeds rooted and are in the beginning stages of producing more fruit.
-That’s Patty – always farming.
-Always sowing.
+Those seeds are producing more fruit.
+That’s Patty – always sowing Jesus seeds.

 Blessings of Farming

 Since Patty planted the first seed in my heart, God has led me into public speaking, writing, podcasting, publishing, and leading retreats.
 In each of these areas of life, God uses me as His seed bearer to plant seeds into the hearts of others.
 Some of those seeds take root.
 And the rooted plants, established in the foundation of God, produce their own seeds and spread them to others.
 We can all be farmers.
 We can all spread seeds.